fbpx

 20 Ways to Bring Out the Best in Your Child

 1. Let your child discover their own interests.
-Expose them to a broad spectrum of experiences, and pay attention to the activities they seem drawn too.
-Free play is a great time to watch your child and see where their interests lie.
+Expose them to a broad spectrum of experiences and pay attention to the activities they seem drawn too.
+Independant play time is a great time to watch your child and see where their interests lie.

 2. Give your child permission to make mistakes.
-If a child is pressured to be perfect all the time, they will never be willing to take risks, and risks are a necessary part of discovering the things they enjoy and are good at.
+If a child is pressured to be perfect all the time, they will never be willing to take risks, and risks are a necessary part of growing up and figuring out who you are.

 3. Don’t pressure your child into certain activities or to learn about certain things.
 Encouraging is fine, but don’t push if you are met with a lot of resistance as this can cause stress, exhaustion, and resentment.